fmw/alida/docs/euroclojure-slides.rst

 - respect robots.txt,
 - delay between requests.

-Dealing anti-crawling measures and non-standard content:
+Dealing with anti-crawling measures and non-standard content:

 - headless browser for dynamic content (Selenium has good Clojure support),
 - use OCR for images (e.g. tesseract-ocr),